IBM/optimize-procurement-and-inventory-with-ai/README.md

 Michelle, the data analyst takes on the task to build a machine learning model using SPSS Modeler on IBM Cloud.
 After she builds a model, she uses the model to predict future demand for specific products in the retail store.
 Michelle visualizes the demand, and sends the output to Joe to use this predicted demand as input to his decision optimization model.
+Use the [predict future product demand using SPSS Modeler](tutorials/spss-tutorial/spss.md) tutorial to see a step-by-step approach of building a machine learning model using a flow-based editor.

 ## Create a machine learning model to optimize plant selection based on cost
 Once Joe receives the predicted demand from Michelle, he uses that as an input